pepopowitz/getting-unstuck/slides/src/03-explain.md

 ---

-Trail: Explain
+Trail: 1.
+Explain

 ## Why do these work?

 ---

-Trail: Explain,Why?
+Trail: 1.
+Explain,Why?

-1. Forces you to think more about how things are all fitting together, so you can explain it clearly
+### Forces you to think more about how things are all fitting together, so you can explain it clearly

-the best way to learn or understand something is to teach it.
+Notes:

 ---

+Trail: 1.
+Explain, Why?

+### The best way to learn or understand something is to teach it.

+---

-Trail: Explain,Why?
+Trail: 1.
+Explain,Why?,Teaching

-Protege effect
+## Protege effect

 https://effectiviology.com/protege-effect-learn-by-teaching/

 todo - fill more in here.

 ---

-Trail: Explain,Why?
+Trail: 1.
+Explain,Why?

-2. Challenges assumptions
+### Challenges assumptions

 To prove that the code you think is running is actually running

 ---

+Layout: Summary

-Trail: Explain,Why?
+Trail: 1.
+Explain,Why?

 ## Challenge assumptions

 Notes:

-All these strategies for explaining the problem have one critical thing in common:
+This is the most critical and important thing about ALL of these "explanation" strategies:

-They require you to challenge assumptions.
+They prompt you to challenge assumptions.

 ---

-Trail: Explain,Why?,Challenge Assumptions
+Trail: 1.
+Explain,Why?,Challenge Assumptions

 > "Experience this one thing for what it is, not what you think it is."